MCON264-Fall-2025/towers-elevy16/towers/Answers.md

 _Estimate the maximum recursion depth before StackOverflowError and discuss how stack size (–Xss flag) affects this._

 > ✎ Your answer here
+> Each recursive call adds one frame to the call stack.
+The depth equals n.
+If n gets too large, the stack runs out of space and causes a StackOverflowError.
+You can increase stack size with the -Xss flag, but the time will still explode exponentially.

 ---